 What exactly is a 10X Engineer?

-The 10X Engineer is the engineer that creates “Robust, clear, and elegant code.”
-The core idea is that the 10X Engineer is said to perform 10 times the amount of work an average engineer would.
-But this is hard to define in an industry with such complex performance measurement.
 According to Ed Schwarz, Co-founder and VP of Engineering at Gorilla Logic, “The 10X’er on the team is going to be the person who makes the team better by being there.
 They are able to discern what an actual engineering problem is and raise the bar for the rest of the team.
 When you have a group of these ‘X’ers’ engineers, your median expected output is going to rise because the output is dictated by the talent on the team.”
 Additionally, “The idea of a 10X Engineer isn’t binary: you can have 3X’ers, 10X’ers, 25X’ers, and everywhere in between.”
-We have seen this time and time again at Gorilla Logic and will continue seeing it.
+We have seen this time and time again at Gorilla Logic, and will continue seeing it.

 Gorilla Logic Co-founder and CEO, Stu Stern, mirrored that same thought, pointing out that “it’s not only about the code – although you cannot be a 10X Engineer without having the talent first – it’s about making the team around you better, too.”